dimitrievskaj/dimitrievskaj/README.md

 - 👋 Hi, I’m @dimitrievskaj
 - 👀 I’m evangelist for DevOps practices, interested in automation and cloud.
-- 💞️ I’m looking to collaborate on CLI applications.
 - 📫 You can reach me at dimitrievska.public@gmail.com .

 <!---